cis-ds/course-site/README.md

 To render, execute [`render.sh`](render.sh).
 This will:

-* Convert Jupyter Notebooks to Markdown .md files
-* Copy class slides from my [teaching materials repo (private)](https://github.com/uc-cfss/teach) to the `extras` subdirectory
-* Render the website using RMarkdown
+* Render the website using R Markdown
+* Render all slides in the `extras/` folder